luiswirth/bsc-thesis/src/matter.typ

 There are many more good reasons to choose Rust, such as it's great ecosystem of libraries, which are some of the most impressive libraries the author has ever seen.

+=== Challenges

+We want to also mentioned some drawbacks of using Rust and challenges we've encoutered.

+- Rust is a relatively young programming language, as it had it's 1.0 release in 2015.
+Due to this the library ecosystem is still evolving and solutions that are available in `C++`, do not yet exist for Rust.
+A particular instance that affects us, is the absence of sophisticated sparse linear algebra implementation.
+Only basic sparse matrix implementation are available, but for solvers, we we're forced to rely on `C/C++` libraries.

+- Rust has a high learning curve and has a non-standard syntax with many concepts, that might make it hard for people unfamiliar with the language to read and understand it.

+- One can become too obsessed with expressing concepts in the powerful type system, leading to over-engineering, which badly influences the project.
+- Rust can become very verbose due to it's many abstraction features.

 == External libraries